BBC Radio Somerset: Programming

+Sunday afternoons are shared with BBC Radio Bristol.
+After 6pm all programmes are national.

+Overnight, BBC Radio Somerset simulcasts BBC Radio 5 Live between 1 am and 6 am.

+Technical

+The service is broadcast across Somerset on 95.5 FM from the Mendip transmitting station located on the summit of Pen Hill, part of the Mendip Hills.
+The station also broadcasts on 1566 kHz medium wave.

+BBC Radio Somerset broadcasts DAB from different transmitters, including Mendip, Taunton, Coker Hill, and Hutton.

+The station also broadcasts on Freeview TV channel 714 in the BBC South West and BBC West regions and streams online via BBC Sounds.

 The Challenge

 In 2007, BBC Somerset took part in an initiative to create the first carbon-zero radio station in the UK known as The Challenge.

-Carbon auditors CO2balance analysed at every aspect of the operation – from the mileage of the transport fleet down to what happens to the office tea bags.
+Carbon auditors CO2balance analysed every aspect of the operation – from the mileage of the transport fleet down to what happens to the office tea bags.

 At the time of the audit, the station generated more than 64 tonnes of CO2 each year.
 On hearing the results the staff voluntarily dipped into their pockets to fund the three main accredited methods of carbon offsetting – tree planting, sustainable projects and carbon trading.
 On average the cost to each member of staff was between £25 and £50, depending on their salary.
 Staff also looked at all areas where pollution is generated to reduce the station's carbon footprint and make it more environmentally friendly.
 These included: